-A Michigan power of attorney implies that the power of attorney form complies with Michigan’s power of attorney laws, known as MCL Chapter 700.
-This act specifically outlines the parameters of a legally enforceable power of attorney, and ensures that the form, as well as its duties are protected under the law.
-The official power of attorney form can be found here.
+A Michigan power of attorney must comply with Michigan’s power of attorney laws, known as MCL Chapter 700.
+It specifically outlines the parameters of a legally enforceable power of attorney.
+It ensures that the form, as well as its duties, are protected under the law.
+Some of the requirements to create a power of attorney document include:

 General Power of Attorney